cfe-lab/Kive/INSTALL.md

 setting the value of `KIVE_SANDBOX_WORKER_ACCOUNT` and `KIVE_PROCESSING_GROUP` to the appropriate values (e.g. `sandboxworker` and `kiveprocessing`, if you followed the above instructions exactly).

+If this is a fresh install, Kive will make sure the `Sandboxes` directory is readable and writable by the appropriate users and groups.
+However, if not, then you must make these changes manually (you may need to use `sudo` for these commands)

+    chgrp -R kiveprocessing [MEDIA_ROOT]/Sandboxes
+    chmod -R g+w [MEDIA_ROOT]/Sandboxes
+    find [MEDIA_ROOT]/Sandboxes -type d -exec chmod g+s {} \;

+Additionally, if you were previously using `apache` to launch the fleet and you've switched to using another account called `kiveuser`, you should also change the permissions on the other data directories so that `kiveuser` can access them, as previously they likely belonged solely to `apache`.
+If all your Kive users belong to group `kive`, then:

+    chgrp -R kive [MEDIA_ROOT]/CodeResources
+    chmod -R g+w [MEDIA_ROOT]/CodeResources
+    find [MEDIA_ROOT]/CodeResources -type d -exec chmod g+s {} \;

+and repeat this for `Datasets` and `Logs`.

 Creating database tables
 ------------------------